junsklee/cubrid-testtools/CTP/builder_tester/DOCKER_OPTIMIZATION_SUMMARY.md

 ## Conclusion

 The Docker optimization successfully addresses the performance bottleneck in test execution.
-By building and caching Docker images with pre-installed CUBRID, we've eliminated the most time-consuming parts of test execution while maintaining full compatibility with existing systems and remote servers.
+By building and caching Docker images with pre-installed CUBRID—now provisioned within a live container and committed without a Dockerfile build—we've eliminated the most time-consuming parts of test execution while maintaining full compatibility with existing systems and remote servers.

 The solution is production-ready, well-documented, and provides significant performance improvements that will dramatically reduce overall test execution time in the Builder-Tester system.